allisson/fastqueue/README.md

 # fastqueue
-Simple queue system based on FastAPI and PostgreSQL
+Simple queue system based on FastAPI and PostgreSQL.